petercorke/robotics-toolbox-python/roboticstoolbox/backend/VPython/README.md

 ```

 ## Recording VPython
 In order to record the canvas, there are unique backend functions to call: `record_start` and `record_stop`.
+Currently,
-The start function requires inputs of FPS, and a scene number (defaults to 0).
-The stop function requires a filename
+only one scene in the backend can be recorded at a time.
+The start function requires inputs of FPS, and a scene number
-with extension.
-Files are saved relative to the roboticstoolbox home directory.
+(defaults to 0).
+The stop function requires a filename with extension.
+Files are saved relative to the roboticstoolbox
+home directory.

 **NOTE**: The scene is still interactive during recording.
 E.g. The teachpanel can be used to manipulate the robot while
 being recorded for later viewing.